-OJP's Assistant Attorney General is responsible for the overall management and oversight of OJP.
-This includes setting policy; ensuring that OJP policies and programs reflect the priorities of the President, the Attorney General, and the Congress; and promoting coordination among the OJP offices and bureaus.
-OJP’s bureaus include the Bureau of Justice Assistance, Bureau of Justice Statistics, National Institute of Justice, Office of Juvenile Justice and Delinquency Prevention, Office for Victims of Crime, and Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
+OJP is headed by an Assistant Attorney General who maintains responsibility for overall management and oversight of OJP, setting policy, and ensuring that OJP policies and programs reflect the priorities of the President, the Attorney General, and the Congress.
+The Assistant Attorney General promotes coordination and collaboration between the program and business offices within OJP.
+OJP’s program offices are the Bureau of Justice Assistance; the Bureau of Justice Statistics; the National Institute of Justice; the Office for Victims of Crime; the Office of Juvenile Justice and Delinquency Prevention; and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.

 OJP’s mission is to increase public safety and improve the fair administration of justice across America through innovative leadership and programs.